Eigenvalue bounds for non-self-adjoint Schr\"odinger operators with non-trapping metrics: Schatten norm estimates on the spectral measure. Proof of Theorem

-with $\delta>0$ sufficiently small but fixed and $d(\cdot,\cdot)$ being the Riemannian distance on $M$.
-We say more about this partition of the identity in Section \ref{sec:partition of unity} below; here, we can use results of \cite{GHS} and \cite{Chen} as a `black box'.
+with $d(\cdot,\cdot)$ being the Riemannian distance on $M$.
+We say more about this partition of the identity in Section \ref{sec:partition of unity} below; here, we can use results of \cite{Chen} and \cite{GHS} as a `black box'.
 Then for all $\lambda\in [(1-\delta/2)\eta,(1+\delta/2)\eta]$, we use the partition of unity to decompose the spectral measure sandwiched between two $L^{2p}$ functions:

 Let $p \in [1, \frac{n+1}{2}]$ and $q = \frac{p(n-1)}{n-p}\in [1,n+1]$.
 In the first step, we shall prove microlocalized estimates of the form

 for the diagonal ($i=j$) terms of the decomposition \eqref{Q-decomp}.
 In doing so, we shall follow \cite[Proof of Theorem 2]{Frank_Sabin} and start by showing \eqref{spec-meas-bound-QiQi} at the endpoints $p=\frac{n+1}{2}$ and $p=1$, i.e.